Campaign Monitor Review

 Criticisms of Campaign Monitor include:

-- Scarcity of features: Users almost unanimously praised the quality of the options Campaign Monitor offers, but many felt as though their experience could have been improved by the addition of some niche and advanced features, like the ability to compare the results of individual lists.
+- Scarcity Of Features: Users almost unanimously praised the quality of the options Campaign Monitor offers, but many felt as though their experience could have been improved by the addition of some niche and advanced features, such as the ability to compare the results of individual lists.
 Some of these criticisms have been addressed in recent updates, but I did still see the complaint.

 - Limited Integrations: A few users complained that their preferred integrations weren’t available.